stephengold/Minie/README.md

  + single-ended physics joints
  + ignore lists for collision objects
  + application-specific data for collision objects
- + access more parameters of rigid bodies, vehicles, characters, etcetera
+ + access more parameters of rigid bodies, vehicles, characters, joints, collision shapes, contact/constraint solvers, etcetera
  + option to apply scaling with a `RigidBodyControl`

 Some `jme3-bullet`/`jme3-jbullet` classes that Minie omits: